WhoisDavid/bevy-nbody/README.md

 # bevy-nbody

-Experiments with a simple n-body simulation in 3D with [Bevy](https://bevyengine.org/).
+Experiments with a simple n-body simulation in 3D to checkout [Bevy](https://bevyengine.org/).

 In particular, pretty cool ephemerides data from JPL Horizons allowing you to get initial conditions to simulate the Solar System: